itsprakhar/Downstream-Dinov2/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information【18†source】.
+DINOv2 code and model weights are released under the CC-BY-NC 4.0 license.
+See LICENSE for additional details.

 ## Contact